Drooping Eyelid (Ptosis)

 Age-Related (Involutional/Aponeurotic)

-The most common cause in adults:
+The most common adult cause is age-related:

 - Stretching or thinning of eyelid muscle tendon